microsoft/vscode-cordova/README.md

 If you don’t wish to send usage data to Microsoft, please follow the instructions below to disable its collection.

-Important Notice: You will need to apply these changes after every update to disable collection of usage data.
-These changes do not survive product updates.

 ### Windows

 * Edit VSCodeTelemetrySettings.json file at %appdata%\vscode-cordova and add "optIn":false.